tarunmehrda/daily-health-tracker/README.md

 ## 🔐 Authentication
 - Google Sign-In using `google_sign_in`
 - Firebase Authentication
-- Mock fallback for demo environments
+- Mock fallback for development/demo

 ---